-With a big 6.3-inch curved display a screen protection is highly recommended.
+With a big 6.3-inch curved display screen protection is highly recommended.
 Samsung’s phone is durable, but it’s far from scratch-proof.
 Additionally, the curved edges are more prone to damage than traditional displays.
-That’s why we recommend getting something durable and strong from our list.

 There are several styles of Note 8 screen protectors available.
 Some are cheap films while others are expensive tempered glass.
+Others use a liquid UV curing process for an easy and perfect installation.
 We’ve found some priced under $8, and others for $12, which is much cheaper than the $200 plus it will cost to replace a damaged display.
-Those highly popular reputable brands offer protection too, and some of those cost upwards of $50 each.
+More popular or reputable brands offer protection too, and some of those cost up to $50 each.

-Before we begin, we need to mention that reviews are important on screen protectors.
-That’s because some don’t fit all that great.
-This is especially true on the Galaxy Note 8 and its curved display.
-Some protectors don’t match the curve, resulting in a poor user experience.
-However, now that the phone is over a half a year old, we know what works and what doesn’t.
+Before we begin, we need to mention that some screen protectors don’t fit the curve of the Galaxy Note 8 as well as expected.
+As a result, you’ll get a poor experience or have touchscreen sensitivity issues.
+However, now that we’ve been able to test some and read reviews, we know what works and what doesn’t.
 As a result, we’ve gathered a list of Galaxy Note 8 screen protectors from brands we know, use and trust.
-Protection that fits right, and keeps the screen safe.
+Protection that fits right, and will keep your screen safe.

 We recommend investing in a screen protector to keep the big 6.3-inch screen safe on your $950 smartphone.
 Even spending $7-8 on a cheap film is better than nothing, especially if you don’t keep it in a case.
 The more expensive models use reinforced and tempered glass.
 Tempered glass is both scratch and shatter-resistant.

 Even if you buy a case, we still suggest getting a screen protector.
 That’s because a case won’t protect your phone in a purse, from a pocket full of keys, or against life’s daily hazards.
-As more companies release protection we’ll add them to this list.
-For now, consider popular brands like GLEP, Spigen, or ZAGG’s InvisibleShield from our roundup below.
+We also have one that’s amazingly simple to install for those worried about that process too.
+So, consider protection from popular brands like GLEP, Spigen, or ZAGG’s InvisibleShield from our roundup below.